To Sweat Is Human: To Sauna, Divine

 In 1979 the first broad spectrum infrared saunas became available to the public in the United States.
 In the last twenty years, heating systems have been honed to create optimal infrared wavelengths that promote comfort, safety, and ultimately profuse perspiration.

 Neosauna: The Next Evolution

-Many companies have capitalized on the incredible healing effects of the full spectrum infrared sauna; quick to turn a profit, these brands have overlooked the harmful effects of EMF (electromagnetic radiation) exposure.
-The founders of Neosauna, like the early inventor, Kellogg recognize the profound benefits of the full spectrum infrared sauna and wanted to create a sauna that would optimize healing benefits without harmful EMF emissions.
+Many companies have capitalized on the incredible healing effects of the broad spectrum infrared sauna; quick to turn a profit, these brands have overlooked the harmful effects of EMF (electromagnetic radiation) exposure.
+The founders of Neosauna, like the early inventor, Kellogg recognize the profound benefits of the broad spectrum infrared sauna and wanted to create a sauna that would optimize healing benefits without harmful EMF emissions.

 From dugouts in East Africa to the great bathhouses of the Roman and Greek Empires, the soul filled tradition of the Finnish sauna, the mystical Sweat Lodges of the indigenous peoples and the sanctuary space of the Turkish Hammam during the Ottoman Empire, Neosauna is proud to be a part of the human lineage of sauna therapy.